xli1994/MyJavaPractice/README.md

-# MyJavaPractice
+# RESTService
-This is just for my practice on git.
+Some codes for REST Service (JAXRS 2.0 with Jersery implementation)

 6/6/2015: Some codes are uploaded to "lxsweb", including download/upload files from/to REST service with two client types:
 1. Using URL (open HttpURLConnection);